 - the likely effect of any change in the child’s circumstances

 - the child’s age, sex, background and characteristics

 - any harm or risk of harm

 - the capability of both parents to meet the child’s needs

-A contact order requires the person with whom a child lives to allow that child to have contact with a person named in the order.
+A spend time with order requires the person with whom a child lives to allow that child to spend time with a person named in the order.
 Types of contact vary depending on circumstances.
 Again, orders generally continue until the child is 16 years old.

 The family courts continued...

 About the author